The List o’ Lights

 EOS II, we used this model at work.
 One is an older generation, it’s not as bright as the newer one.
 Princeton Tec seems to upgrade their line as the technology becomes available.
 They have 2 Brightness Levels and require a long push on the power button to turn off, to preclude them being bumped off in a critical situation.
 These Headlamps are approved for working around Flammable and Ignitable Gases and Vapors, as their approval stipulates.

-EOS Tactical, 3 Brightness Modes, has several colored lenses, useful in a variety of situations.
+EOS Tactical, (Discontinued but still available) 3 Brightness Modes, has several colored lenses, useful in a variety of situations.
 For Instance, I have a smoke alarm, the third or 4 one that’s failed, and I took it apart.
 Taking photos of the dust in the smoke sensing area of it, I’m surprised how vivid the dust is under red light, but much less significant looking under white.
 This Headlamp, also older, is out for repairs too, it still worked fine, but the switch cover rubber was splitting.
 I don’t view this as a defect, if not for the original warranty, I’d buy another if it stopped working, but while I can I’m having it repaired.

 LP345, an interesting lower price Headlamp with one Center LED and 3 Multicolored LEDs to the left and right of the Central LED.
 A contractor had this at work, I was impressed by the Red and Green LEDs as he went through the brightness settings.
 They illuminate well.